 - Improve strength, coordination and flexibility of your body, especially the upper extremities

 - Re-learn activities of daily living (grooming, dressing, bathing)

 Speech-language therapy may help you:

 - Identify the safest diet and swallowing strategies (including outpatient VitalStim® Therapy System)

 - Increase attention

 Our therapists will work with you to design a therapy program that especially fits your needs.

-Therapy sessions are generally 2-3 times per week for 4-6 weeks.
+Therapy sessions are generally two to three times per week for 4-6 weeks.
 Home exercises and activities are usually given as homework.
 Schedule time for an evaluation so your therapist can listen to your concerns and evaluate your performance.